Saint Helena: Tourism

 The island's first luxury hotel, the Mantis in Jamestown, opened in 2017 in the converted "former officers barracks built in 1774" according to Condé Nast Traveler.
 Most other types of accommodations were also available on the island.

 A 2019 report by The Guardian recommended that tourists visit "Longwood House, where Napoleon was exiled after Waterloo ...
 Plantation House, the residence of the governor" and to try one of the whale shark snorkelling expeditions.
 The report spoke highly of Jamestown, with its "pastel-toned houses, sweltering palm trees and colonial relics—stark reminders of imperialist ideals".
 Another 2019 report indicated that smartphones had become common, "with the 'Saint Memes' Facebook page and other social media exporting their sharp sense of humour".
 But, as the report concludes, the island "remains a place with an anchor in the past, where ... there are single-digit car licence plates and motorists on the hairpin roads unfailingly wave at each other".

-Before the lockdowns and restriction necessitated by the COVID-19 global pandemic, Saint Helena has been on track to meet its tourism targets of 12% growth a year, in order to achieve over 29,000 leisure visitors by the 25th anniversary of the air service.
+Before the lockdowns and restriction necessitated by the COVID-19 global pandemic, Saint Helena was on track to meet its tourism targets of 12% growth a year, in order to achieve over 29,000 leisure visitors by the 25th anniversary of the air service.

-As of April 2020, research indicated that arrivals to Saint Helena were primarily non-Saint tourists (without a connection to the island), followed by returning Saints (who were visiting friends and relatives), followed by returning residents and then business arrivals.
+As of April 2020, research indicated that arrivals in Saint Helena were primarily non-Saint tourists (without a connection to the island), followed by returning Saints (who were visiting friends and relatives), followed by returning residents and then business arrivals.
 Non-Saint tourists tend to stay for a week, whilst Saints visiting friends and relatives tend to stay for about a month.
 Around 37% of tourists are British, 21% South African, 13% European other than British, German or French and 9% American or from the Caribbean.
 Most non-Saint tourists are over 40 years of age, with around 40% being 40 to 59 and around 40% being 60-plus.
 In 2018 tourism contributed approximately £4–5 million to the economy, and in 2019 this increased to around £5–6 million.